connorshea/vglist/DESIGN_DOC.md

   - [x] Developer (can have more than one)
   - [x] Publisher (can have more than one?)
   - [x] Cover image
-  - [ ] Release date(s) (note that a game can have more than one release date due to platform differences or due to regional differences)
+  - [x] Release date(s) (~~note that a game can have more than one release date due to platform differences or due to regional differences~~ This was too complex to implement so games just have one release date)
   - [x] External Links (Steam page, Discord store page, Discord server, PCGamingWiki, SteamDB, etc.)
   - [ ] Relationships with other games (sequels, prequels, spinoffs, DLC, Special Editions, GOTY/Complete Editions, Remakes, Deluxe Editions, "sibling"(?) titles (e.g. Pokemon Red and Blue), etc?)
   - [x] Series